-The 12 Board Members of the Great Ocean Road Coast Committee operate, meet regularly to oversee and provide direction for the organisation.
+The 12 Board members of the Great Ocean Road Coast Committee meet regularly to oversee and provide strategic direction to the organisation.

 The Board’s powers are set out in Section 15 of the Act, and are summarised in the Committee of Management Responsibilities and Good Practice Guidelines 2003 as follows:

 - manage, improve, maintain and control the land for the purposes for which it is reserved

 - report on its finances and other issues as directed by the Department of Environment, Land, Water and Planning

 - maintain records and administer its affairs as a public body